 Hite also served as an assistant coach with the University of Georgia for five seasons from 1998-2003.
 With the Bulldogs, Hite helped Georgia's women's team capture three straight national championships from 1999-2001.
 In 2002 and 2003, Georgia finished as NCAA runner-up.

 A Denver, Colo., native, Hite was a four-year swimmer on the University of Texas men's swimming team.
 He swam sprint freestyle for the Longhorns and graduated with a B.S. in sports management in the spring of 1997.
 He earned his master's degree in education from Georgia in 2001.

-Whitney and his wife, Helen, reside in Madison and have one child, Jackson.
+Whitney and his wife, Helen, reside in Madison and have two children.